 After that, a doctor will come in and introduce herself.
 She will ask the same questions the nurse did and then she will explain that you will have some more tests.
 First they will test your blood to look for enzymes that will indicate if there has been any damage to your heart.
 Since I was already sick with a respiratory bug before I came in, they also gave me a chest X-ray.
 What's nice is that now they bring the machines into the ER next to your bed so that you don't have to keep being wheeled around to labs.
 In my case, they also wanted a side view of the chest after seeing that first X-ray, so I still had to go to the lab for that and then back to my room at the ER.

 After that it was a matter of waiting.
 I had come in about 7:30 a.m., and I was beginning to get very hungry.
 They would not allow me even water, since they still did not know if I would need surgery.
 If there is any chance they might have to put you out for surgery, you can't have had anything to eat or drink for several hours.
 That's one reason I didn't grab a banana while my husband was dressing in the morning.

 By about 11 a.m. they hadn't found anything yet, since tests were coming up negative, but they decided I needed to be admitted so that they could keep observing me until I had a final blood test the next morning, and so I would rest.
 As most of you probably know, the hospital is the last place to go if you want to rest.
-I was still hoping they would let me go in time to get a hub written for the contest that day.
+I was still hoping they would let me go in time to get an article written for the contest that day.
 But that didn't happen.

 Hospital Pass for Services